mui/mui-x/docs/data/data-grid/row-updates/row-updates.md

 To allow the grid to lazy load data, set `rowsLoadingMode="server"`.
 Then the `rowCount` needs to be set to the number of available rows on the server.
 In addition, you need to handle the `onFetchRows` callback to fetch the rows for the corresponding index.
-Finally, you need to use the `apiRef.current.insertRows()` to tell the DataGrid where to insert the newly fetched rows.
+Finally, you need to use the `apiRef.current.replaceRows()` to tell the DataGrid where to insert the newly fetched rows.

 :::info
 In order for filtering and sorting to work you need to set their modes to `server`.